Frownland (film): Plot summary

 The story centers on Keith (Dore Mann), a socially challenged yet self-aware and lonely young man in his late 20s, to get through his days and nights.
-He is a chain-smoker, a shabby dresser, and makes his living as a door-to-door salesman for dubious coupon booklets.
+He is a chain-smoker, a shabby dresser, sleeps in the kitchen of his cramped 2 room New York apartment, and makes his living as a door-to-door salesman for dubious coupon booklets.
 His girlfriend, Laura (Mary Wall), arrives sobbing at his tiny room, sleeps with her face to the wall, sticks him with a push-pin.
 His flatmate, Charles (Paul Grimstad), agrees to pay the electric bill but doesn't, and verbally abuses him.
 His "friend" Sandy (David Sandholm) doesn't want Keith to visit and once tricks him into leaving and the other time forces him to.

 The film details Keith's ineptitude to the daily life in a span of a few days.
 "It is full throttle all the way with insecurity, needfulness, loneliness, mistrust, desperation, self-hate, apology and despair."